mariadb-corporation/MaxScale/Documentation/Tutorials/Read-Write-Splitting-Tutorial.md

-# Connection Routing with MariaDB MaxScale
+# Read/Write Splitting with MariaDB MaxScale

-The object of this tutorial is to have a system that has two ports available, one for write connections and another for read connection that are load balanced across all servers.
+The object of this tutorial is to have a system that appears to the client as a single database.
+MariaDB MaxScale will split the statements such that write statements will be sent to the current master server in the replication cluster and read statements will be balanced across the rest of the servers.

 ## Setting up MariaDB MaxScale